XiplusChenyu/Document-Classification-Web-Service/README.md

 # HeavyWaterProject
 Author: Chenyu Xi (cx2219@columbia.edu)

-## Timeline
-- Start the project at `Oct 16, 2019`
-- First stage is finished on `Oct 18, 2019`
-- Second stage is finished on `Oct 20, 2019`

-### Actions after submission
-> not cheating

-- I found that sometimes Heroku API needs time to init if it didn't get request for long time.
-Thus I add a small animation (waiting result) to improve user experience `Oct 22, 2019`
-- To use more AWS service, I replace the heroku API with API Gateway and update the readme `Oct 24, 2019`

 ## Project Steps
 ### Train a deep learning model
 This part is saved on `Model/`.
 See <a href=https://github.com/XiplusChenyu/HeavyWaterProject/blob/master/Model/README.md>README</a> for more details